mwhesse/whisper-assistant-vscode/README.md

 ## Getting Started: Installation Instructions

-To install and setup Whisper Assistant, follow these steps:
+To install and setup WhisperX Assistant, follow these steps:

-1.  **Install a recording tool**: Whisper Assistant uses SoX by default for microphone recording, but you can also configure a custom recording command using alternatives like ffmpeg.
+1.  **Install a recording tool**: WhisperX Assistant uses SoX by default for microphone recording, but you can also configure a custom recording command using alternatives like ffmpeg.

     ### Option A: SoX (Default - Recommended)